Covid-19 Event Cancellations: 3 Major Takeaways from Running USA’s March 17th Emergency Virtual Race Camp on Crisis Management

 2. Message framing and ‘small-bites’ updates are key.

-Kirsten discussed how some of the first events to cancel due to Covid-19 did not present clear messaging to their runner community, which resulted in a harsh online backlash.
+Kirsten discussed how some of the first events to cancel due to Covid-19 did not present clear messaging to their runner community, which resulted in a harsh online backlash for many of these event management companies.
 The most effective messaging includes expressing sympathy for your runners, volunteers, and partners; explaining how you will make the best of a bad situation; and providing clear options for runner registrations.

 As an example of how to do this correctly, I would point to our customer, Dick’s Sporting Goods Pittsburgh Marathon.
 They made the announcement of their 2020 race cancellation yesterday via Facebook video post.
 In the post, CEO Troy Schooley speaks directly to their key stakeholders.
 His empathy for the community and determination to do right by their runners, volunteers, and partners, is very apparent and authentic.